Equity Financing for

 Slower Process

-Raising equity isn’t fast.
+Raising equity isn't a quick process, rather a time-consuming one.
 Finding the right investor, pitching your business, negotiating terms, and finalizing agreements can take months.
 This can delay business-critical timelines.

 Investor Expectations